-The diet history method is a detailed retrospective dietary assessment which obtains details of individual foods, and comprehensive information about foods eaten less regularly .
-It is used to describe dietary intakes, behaviour or both over months or a year or during a specific period in the past.
+The diet history method is a detailed retrospective dietary assessment that obtains details of individual foods, and comprehensive information about foods eaten less regularly .
+It is used to describe dietary intakes, behaviour, or both over months, a year, or during a specific period in the past.
 The outcomes measured by dietary history are described in Table D.2.21.

 One study compared energy intakes obtained by weighed dietary records and diet histories to energy expenditure estimates obtained by doubly labelled water in children and adolescents.
 Although mean energy intakes were biased towards overestimation, the differences were small and the authors concluded that the energy intake obtained by a diet history was more representative of habitual intake than the weighed diet diary .